emmynonso/Titan-Bank-Customer-Churn-Rate-Analysis/README.md

 # Folder Structure
 There are a total of 4 folders,
 1. The Data (raw) folder: this holds the original csv file which is not cleaned
+2. The docs folder: This contains the full analysis report in a pdf format
-2. The notebooks folder: this holds the several codes used in sql to manipulate the data and draw several insights
+3. The notebooks folder: this holds the several codes used in sql to manipulate the data and draw several insights
-3. The README.md folder: This file—serves as a guide to understanding the project’s purpose, structure, and usage.
+4. The README.md folder: This file—serves as a guide to understanding the project’s purpose, structure, and usage.

 ## 🚀 Project Highlights